Photon1c/LavenderFieldsProject/docs/README.md

-# The Lavender Fields Project
+# The Lavender Fields Project 🌞
 A collection of scripts, models, and simple functions to aid in data analysis and advanced natural system processing frameworks.

+The /scripts and /examples directores are serving similar purposes in this repository.
+The old adage of not fixing what isn't broken
+is honored to avoid breaking any links in previous updates.  🩹

 <details>